Real physician experiences with LIVMARLI

 Jennifer: There's got to be a reason.

-Saeed: There has to be a reason why they’re on it.
-I started that patient on LIVMARLI, and within a month, they were feeling much better.
-I’ve started to take them off those other medications-
+Saeed: There has to be a reason why they're on it.
+I started that patient on LIVMARLI and within a month, they were feeling much better.
+I've started to take them off those other [crosstalk] medications, and they're still remaining asymptomatic.

 [music]

-Saeed: In the past, one of the things that we didn’t maybe talk enough about was the cholestatic pruritus because we couldn’t fix it.
-[00:09:00] Even though I wanted to know about it, I knew there was nothing that I could do.
-I had them on maximum medication, and then the next step would have been maybe an antidepressant or surgical diversion, that kind of thing.
+Saeed: In the past, one of the things that we didn't maybe talk enough about was the cholestatic pruritus because we couldn't fix [00:09:00] it.
+Even though I wanted to know about it, I knew there was nothing that I could do or whatever.
+I had them on maximal medication.
+Then the next step would have been maybe an antidepressant or surgical diversion, that kind of thing.

 I think also what we have to educate families about is that they have to keep telling us.
-If you tell me, “My child is itching,” and I don’t offer you anything, [00:09:30] after a while, you’re going to stop.

-I think there was a time, or there’s a lot of patients who stopped stating or complaining about the itch, and a lot of physicians who also stopped asking because we were both like, “There’s nothing else we can do.
-It happens.”
+If you tell me my child is itching and I don't offer you anything, [00:09:30] after a while, you're going to stop.
+I think there was a time, or there probably was a lot of patients who stopped stating or complaining about the itch, and a lot of physicians who also stopped asking because we're both like, there's nothing else we can do.
+It happens.

-Jennifer: Side effects, yes.
+Jennifer: Side effects, yeah.

 [music]